collin80/SavvyCAN/docs/source/graphwindow.rst

 Loading and Saving Graphs
 =========================

 It can be beneficial to create a set of graphs that can be used over and over.
 You can save the currently setup graphs to a file and then load it later.
-Right click on the graphing window and use "Save graph defintions to file" and "Load graph definitions from file" to do this.
+Right click on the graphing window and use "Save graph definitions to file" and "Load graph definitions from file" to do this.
 You can also save a picture of the graphing window.
 PDF, PNG, and JPG are supported.
 Lastly, you can save a spreadsheet of all the graphed points.

 Real Time Graphing
 ===================